 One patient safety-focused activity must be completed prior to the end of MOC Year 3.

-At least 80 percent of the Category 1 CME credits must be relevant to the practice of ophthalmology; the remainder of the CME credit hours can be in general medicine.
+At least 80 percent of all CME credits submitted for ABO MOC must be relevant to the practice of ophthalmology; the remainder of CME credit hours may be focused on general medicine topics.

-You should look for the ACCME accreditation statement on CME activity materials and brochures distributed by organizations providing the activity:
+CME credit acceptable for ABO MOC must be AMA PRA Category 1 credit obtained from ACCME-accredited CME providers.
+To determine whether an activity has the appropriate designation, look for the ACCME accreditation statement on CME activity materials and brochures distributed by the organization providing the activity:

 "The (name of accredited provider) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians."